jifola/Scroll-And-Load-For-Elementor/README.md

 - Enable for JetSmartFilters compatibility.

-  * Only works for Elementor Pro Archive Posts, Elementor Pro Posts, Elementor Pro Archive Products and Elementor Pro Products.
+  * Only works with Elementor Pro Archive Posts, Elementor Pro Posts, Elementor Pro Archive Products and Elementor Pro Products.

   * Only works with pagination base "page".